Gold slips on dollar after ECB comments, eyes on U.S. data

 "We are bearish gold so long as it trades below the recent high of $1,170."

-Also weighing on bullion was the absence of Chinese buyers with markets in China, a major gold consumer, closed through Friday for public holidays.
+Also weighing on bullion was the absence of Chinese buyers.
+Markets in China, a major gold consumer, are closed on Thursday and Friday for public holidays.